schrodingerslemur/modal-analysis-ml/README.md

 This will automatically create a virtual environment and install all necessary packages from the `pyproject.toml` and `uv.lock` files.

-4. Activate the virtual environment (optional)
+4. Activate the virtual environment

 ```bash
 source .venv/bin/activate
 ```